 ECLAIR de GENIE COFFEE SHOP

 Christophe Adam’s fame of l’Éclair de Génie started with his first boutique in Rue Pavée in the Marais (I mention him in more detail in my book, Teatime in Paris).
-This has just opened in October 2022 and yet to try but will update here soon.
+Opened in October 2022.
 Seasonal pastries as well as his chocolate flowers are just as tempting as his famous éclairs in a contemporary setting around a marble bar.

 Closed Monday.
 (AC)